onkelbeh/HomeAssistantRepository/README.md

 Please let me know if anything is wrong or dependencies are missing, since I use only some of the components myself.

-From time to time a fresh compile test on empty boxes (one with Python 3.9 and one with Python 3.10) is run to catch general faults.
-Every new Ebuild has to pass all its tests, modules without tests are comitted after they compile without errors.
+A daily compile test is run at Github with Python 3.9 to catch general faults.
+Every new Ebuild has to pass all its tests.

 ## To-dos
 - Publish my ESPHome Configurations